antaldaniel/reprex/content/post/2021-10-15-MaMA/index.md

 +++

 Reprex’s co-founder, the main developer of the Digital Music Observatory, [Daniel Antal](https://reprex.nl/authors/daniel_antal/) and Digital Music Observatory curator, [Marie Zhorová](https://music.dataobservatory.eu/author/marie-zhorova/) participated in the MaMA Festival & Convention in Paris on 13-15 October within the [JUMP Music Market Accelerator Program](https://www.jumpmusic.eu/fellows/) Program.
 We introduced our Digital Music Observatory to national music organizations and encouraged them to try out a cooperation with us.
+(See Use Cases below)

 Our main aim was to find new users to our Digital Music Observatory, and to find partners for a future Horizon Europe R&D project to develop the scientific pillars of the Observatory in a manner that meets practical industry needs and the feature requirements laid out in hte Feasiblity Study for a Euroepan Music Observatory.